 If you attended this winter open day, congratulations, you were part of gardening history.
-A record breaking number of guests visited Brisbane’s thrifty sustainable house and garden.
+A record breaking number of guests – 3,229 – visited Brisbane’s thrifty sustainable house and garden.
 And what a jolly, generous, patient and enthusiastic bunch you proved to be.
 The very best Queensland has to offer.
 Best of all, there were…

 Once established, dry rainforest species survive longer, hotter, drier spells and erratic rainfall better than wet rainforest.

 My first flower memory is of a cactus.
 I was about three years old and peering up into a huge, red Epiphyllum flower.
 It sprouted from an old, much-loved plant belonging to my Grandmother.
 My sister still grows a cutting from the plant Nan acquired during the Great Depression (around 1929).
 It’s been in my…

 Today a cool change has arrived, a reminder that June weather is supposed to be about winter, not the continuation of autumn as it has been.
 Will there be another winter?

 Interest in conservation and sustainability has never been stronger in Gladstone.
 Ecofest, an annual event marking World Environment Day, has grown up.
 It’s now one of Australia’s leading environmental events for sharing information, celebrating conservation initiatives, Australian technology and pooling resources.